strengthen my Trivium Studies.

 RHETORIC

-Here are two that can get you started:
+Here are seven more that can get you started:

 After you have studied the general parts of the three aspects of the Trivium, please explore other sources to further refine your skills.